Iran, Azerbaijan agree on power trade

-Iran has concluded an agreement with Azerbaijan for the purchase of 150 megawatt of power, a senior official said.
+Iran has concluded an agreement with Azerbaijan for the purchase of 150 megawatt of power, according to a senior Iranian official.

-Iran’s Energy Minister Reza Ardakania has said that the agreement on his country’s power purchase from Azerbaijan was made during the recent visit of President Hassan Rouhani to Baku.
+Iran’s Energy Minister Reza Ardakania noted that the agreement on his country’s power purchase from Azerbaijan was made during the recent visit of President Hassan Rouhani to Baku.

 Speaking to Iran's Radio Economy on Friday, the minister added that the two countries currently enjoy a total capacity of 700 MW for power exchange.